RedBloodCell1/machine-learning-practice/README.md

 Day 5: 1:28:48 - 1:50:18 (20 minutes of study)

 Its 0:25 and idk if its still day 5 or not.
 Im still gonna study for a while tho.
 You guys might be wondering why i could study for 20 minutes and got 22 minutes of the video, Well i watch the video with 2 times speed as it is more efficient for me.
 Some might say that i wont be able to focus or understand what im watching with that speed, well for me with 10 years of experience watching something at 2 times the speed, watching normal speed is the same as how normies watch something with 0.5 speed.
 So yeah thats it.
 Today i learn about SVM and Neural Network which i already understand quite a bit.
 Well its 0:51 now and im gonna stop.
 I know its short but its something.
 See you today.

+Day 7:

+I will study tomorrow.
+Im feel sorry for myself but its saturday and sunday and i spend my time socially.
+I know its only an excuse, tomorrow i will study as much as i can and do my homework.
+Promise.